Best understood by least represented

 With global-warming-augmented storm surges beginning to strike in earnest, local and central governance needs to respond a great deal faster than it is currently capable of.
 But without a commensurate improvement in democratic processes, this will translate into a drastic erosion of voter opportunity to participate in decision-making.
 Rather than a three-year electoral cycle, with its three-yearly circus of electioneering, a system of annual, or even continuous, re-mandating, which an online advance-voting system would facilitate, is urgently needed.
 This would be a far healthier model than the current cynically practiced focus-group- and opinion-poll-led, they-will-have-forgotten-most-of-it-by-Election-Day, politics.

-Although implementing anytime-voting, and lifetime-enrolment, would be a much bigger challenge than lowering the voting age, rather than wait for Parliament, the Rad Party, or whatever it was termed, could hold parallel elections via its app, for all those of college age or over—the earlier young people have their first voting experience, again, the greater the odds of them becoming habitualised.
+Although implementing anytime-voting, and lifetime-enrolment, would be a bigger challenge, rather than wait for Parliament, the Rad Party, or whatever it was termed, could hold parallel elections via its app, for all those of college age or over—the earlier young people have their first voting experience, again, the greater the odds of them becoming habitualised.

 Ordered by urgency of deployment